Message Handler Example

 - Right-click on the Label, and select Configure Scripts.

-- The Script Configuration window will appear.
+- The Script Configuration window appears.
 Make sure the title bar on the window states that it's the Label component.

 - On the left side of the Script Configuration window, you will see a tree.
 Double-click on the Add handler... item.